YounesLamCherradi/Shieldmail/README.md

 🎉 Welcome to Project Name! 🌐🔍

 📜 Introduction
-In the whirlwind 🌪️ of digital data, Project Name emerges as a guardian angel 😇, distinguishing genuine content 📄 from spam 🚫 and malicious links 🔗 with eagle-eyed precision 🎯.
-Our Flask application 🧪, powered by the latest web technologies 🛠️, promises a digital fortress 🏰, providing real-time detection 🚨 and insightful analysis 🕵️‍♂️ to uphold online safety 🛡️.
+In the whirlwind of digital data, Project Name emerges as a guardian angel, distinguishing genuine content 📄 from spam 🚫 and malicious links 🔗 with eagle-eyed precision 🎯.
+Our Flask application, powered by the latest web technologies , promises a digital fortress, providing real-time detection 🚨 and insightful analysis 🕵️‍♂️ to uphold online safety 🛡️.

 🚀 What Does Project Name Do? 🚀

 Project Name is a powerhouse 🏋️‍♂️ at:

 🛡️ Swiftly catching and filtering spam content 🗑️.